vinit-chauhan/devmind/README.md

 | ✅ File summarization | Summarize code, logs, or text files             |
 | ✅ Multi-backend LLMs | Use Ollama, (OpenAI, Claude planned)            |
 | 🔒 Privacy-first      | Full local-only mode available                  |

+## 🧠 Memory System

+Currently, DevMind has a **basic memory system** that stores chat history in a file.
+This allows for context-aware conversations and helps the AI remember previous interactions.

+Future plan: **Summarize and store chat history** for better context in conversations.

+- After each chat or command, DevMind **spawns a background summarizer**.
+- Summaries are stored inside `summaries/context.txt`.
+- Future prompts **inject recent memory** to improve response continuity.

+✅ Non-blocking summarization
+✅ Fast startup and exit
+✅ Future upgrade path for semantic search memory

 ## 🧠 Supported LLMs